-- 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed or appeared for Final exams at Bachelor's degree level before Admissions Test.
+- 10+2 years of schooling and 3 years of university (total 15 years) - Either passed or appeared for Final exams at Bachelor's degree level before Admissions Test.
 If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Candidates with a B.Sc.
-(Hons.): Physics as a main subject along with Mathematics and either Chemistry, Statistics, Electronics or Computer Science as additional subjects are eligible to apply - Candidates with a B.Sc. without Honours: 3-subject combination with Physics, Mathematics and either Chemistry, - Statistics, Electronics or Computer Science are eligible to apply - Age: Preferably below 23 years as of 31st May in the year of admission
+(Hons.): Physics as a main subject along with Mathematics and either Chemistry, Statistics, Electronics or Computer Science as additional subjects are eligible to apply - Candidates with a B.Sc. without Honours: 3-subject combination with Physics, Mathematics and either Chemistry, Statistics, Electronics or Computer Science are eligible to apply - Age: Preferably below 23 years as of 31st May in the year of admission

-Classical Mechanics Classical Electrodynamics Quantum Mechanics I Mathematical Physics Experimental Methods in Physics I Electronics and Microcontroller Lab Semester End Viva voce Solid State Physics I
+Classical Mechanics Classical Electrodynamics Quantum Mechanics I Mathematical Physics Experimental Methods in Physics I Electronics and Microcontroller Lab Semester End Viva voce